-Answer: Your card can be used to make buy at millions of Visa debit locations worldwide and obtain cash at any Visa Interlink or Plus® ATM worldwide.
+Answer: Your card can be used at millions of Visa debit locations worldwide and obtain cash at any Visa Interlink or Plus® ATM worldwide.

-Answer: No, Visa Prepaid Cards can’t be given as a gift.
-You buy the Visa Prepaid Card for your personal use.
+Answer: No, Visa Prepaid Cards cannot be given as a gift.
+Instead, you buy the Visa Prepaid Card for your personal use.

-Answer: You can purchase non-personalized or personalized Prepaid Cards at your local branch conditions.
+Answer: You can purchase non-personalized or personalized prepaid cards at your local branch.

-Answer: Obviously, there is a downloadable pattern on the website that you may print and give to your employer.
-It has the routing or transit number and account number; they will need to set up a direct deposit onto your prepaid card.
+Answer: You can download information on the website to give to your employer.
+It has the routing or transit number and account number; they will need that information to set up a direct deposit onto your prepaid card.

 Question: How do I find an ATM when I travel – especially overseas?

-Answer: Visit their website at pfcu4me or practice the ATM locator found at visa for participating Visa and ATMs both domestic and abroad.
+Answer: Visit their website at pfcu4me or use the ATM locator found at Visa for participating Visa and ATMs both domestic and abroad.